 What are the hours and fees?

 Maple Grove Hot Springs is open 365 days a year from 10am-10pm!
+You need to reserve your soak time here.

 Can I bring my dog?